Doug Lubahn: Brief history

 In 1965, Lubahn was working in a ski resort in Aspen, Colorado, United States, as a ski instructor, when he ran across Cass Elliot, who was with a group called The Candy Store.
 As Lubahn and Elliot got to know each other, she encouraged Lubahn to travel to Los Angeles, California, to try to find a band there, because at the time many bands were in need of bassists.

 Musical career

 Clear Light

 In Los Angeles, 1966, Lubahn was a founding member of the band Clear Light.
 Clear Light was the only album the band created before they split up.
-Their top song, "Mr. Blue", has been referred to as "long and a bit overbaked, but it does have an odd appeal".
+Their best-known song, "Mr. Blue" (composed by folk singer Tom Paxton), has been referred to as "long and a bit overbaked, but it does have an odd appeal".
 A review by Matthew Greenwald stated that they "combined folk, rock, psychedelia, and even a touch of classical to their sound", continuing on to say that "the end result, though, is a little ponderous and pretentious, but strangely listenable".